JeremyTheModernist/eslint-config-jsb-node/README.md

 **Pro-Tip**: You can either quit VS Code and reopen it, or pull up the command palette and type "reload" then select "Developer: Reload Window."

-# Customize the Settings
+# Customize the settings

 Want to customize the ESLint and Prettier settings even further?
 You can add the rules in your `.eslintrc.json` file.
 [ESLint Rules](https://eslint.org/docs/rules/) go under the `"rules"` option.
 [Prettier options](https://prettier.io/docs/en/options.html) should be nested in `"prettier/prettier"`.
-Any prettier rules will overwrite the existing ones in my config.
+Any prettier rules will overwrite the existing ones in my config, so if you want to keep the existing ones, be sure to include them.
 Here's an example of what you could do:

 ```json
 {